manufarez/cadenapp/CRYPTOPIVOT.md

 - Jurisdiction: Be aware of the legal requirements in the countries of operation.

 ## Fees estimation
-Here’s a breakdown of fees on a basic scenario : 12 users, $100/person monthly deposits, $1,200 monthly payout.
+Here’s a basic breakdown of fees on a basic scenario : 12 users, $100/person monthly deposits, $1,200 monthly payout.
 Assumptions are based on commonly available fee structures for these services.
 Actual fees may vary depending on specific integrations and agreements.

 #### 1. Fiat-to-Crypto Gateway - transaction fee (MoonPay, Ramp, or Transak)
 - Use case: Convert $100/person fiat into USDC.